hepingtao/all-about-my-learning/java.md

   * The body of the anonymous class should be indented relative to the beginning of the line that contains the new keyword.

   * The closing curly brace of an anonymous class should not be on a line by itself either; it should be followed by whatever tokens are required by the rest of the expression.
 Often this is a semicolon or a close parenthesis followed by a semicolon.
 This extra punctuation serves as a flag to the reader that this is not just an ordinary block of code and makes it easier to understand anonymous classes in a code listing.

+## Concurrency
+* Computer users take it for granted that their systems can do more than one thing at a time.
+* They assume that they can continue to work in a word processor, while other applications download files, manage the print queue, and stream audio.
+* Even a single application is often expected to do more than one thing at a time.
+* For example, that streaming audio application must simultaneously read the digital audio off the network, decompress it, manage playback, and update its display.
+* Even the word processor should always be ready to respond to keyboard and mouse events, no matter how busy it is reformatting text or updating the display.
+* Software that can do such things is known as _concurrent software_.

+* The Java platform is designed from the ground up to support concurrent programming, with basic concurrency support in the Java programming language and the Java class libraries.
+* Since version 5.0, the Java platform has also included high-level concurrency APIs.
+* This lesson introduces the platform's basic concurrency support and summarizes some of the high-level APIs in the `java.util.concurrent` packages.

+### Processes and Threads

+* In concurrent programming, there are two basic units of execution: _processes_ and _threads_.
+* In the Java programming language, concurrent programming is mostly concerned with threads.
+* However, processes are also important.

+* A computer system normally has many active processes and threads.
+This is true even in systems that only have a single execution core, and thus only have one thread actually executing at any given moment.
+* Processing time for a single core is shared among processes and threads through an OS feature called time slicing.

+* It's becoming more and more common for computer systems to have multiple processors or processors with multiple execution cores.
+* This greatly enhances a system's capacity for concurrent execution of processes and threads -- but concurrency is possible even on simple systems, without multiple processors or execution cores.

+#### Processes
+* A process has a self-contained execution environment.
+* A process generally has a complete, private set of basic run-time resources; in particular, each process has its own memory space.

+* Processes are often seen as synonymous with programs or applications.
+* However, what the user sees as a single application may in fact be a set of cooperating processes.
+* To facilitate communication between processes, most operating systems support __*Inter Process Communication*__ resources, such as pipes and sockets.
+* IPC is used not just for communication between processes on the same system, but processes on different systems.

+* Most implementations of the Java virtual machine run as a single process.
+* A Java application can create additional processes using a `ProcessBuilder` object.
+* Multiprocess applications are beyond the scope of this lesson.

+#### Threads
+* Threads are sometimes called _lightweight processes_.
+* Both processes and threads provide an execution environment, but creating a new thread requires fewer resources than creating a new process.

+* Threads exist within a process -- every process has at least one.
+Threads share the process's resources, including memory and open files.
+* This makes for efficient, but potentially problematic, communication.

+* Multithreaded execution is an essential feature of the Java platform.
+* Every application has at least one thread -- or several, if you count "system" threads that do things like memory management and signal handling.
+* But from the application programmer's point of view, you start with just one thread, called the main thread.
+* This thread has the ability to create additional threads, as we'll demonstrate in the next section.

+### Thread Objects
+* Each thread is associated with an instance of the class `Thread`.
+* There are two basic strategies for using `Thread` objects to create a concurrent application.
+  * To directly control thread creation and management, simply instantiate `Thread` each time the application needs to initiate an asynchronous task.
+  * To abstract thread management from the rest of your application, pass the application's tasks to an _executor_.

+* This section documents the use of `Thread` objects.
+Executors are discussed with other high-level concurrency objects.

+### Defining and Starting a Thread
+* An application that creates an instance of `Thread` must provide the code that will run in that thread.
+* There are two ways to do this:
+  * Provide a `Runnable` object.
+The `Runnable` interface defines a single method, `run`, meant to contain the code executed in the thread.
+The `Runnable` object is passed to the `Thread` constructor, as in the `main.java.HelloRunnable` example:
+    ```java
+    public class main.java.HelloRunnable implements Runnable {
+        public void run() {
+            System.out.println("Hello from a thread");
+        }

+        public static void main(String args[]) {
+            (new Thread(new main.java.HelloRunnable())).start();
+        }
+    }
+    ```
+* Subclass